kawashimaken/esp32-mozzi-synthesizer-code/README.md

 ## License

-This project is open source.
-Please check individual file headers for specific license information.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.